TApplencourt/quantum_package/docs/source/intro/selected_ci.rst

 We then define **selector** determinants, a truncated wave function used in the computation of |ealpha|.

 For calculations in the |FCI| space, the determinants are sorted by decreasing `|c_I|^2`, and thresholds are used on the squared norm of the wave function.
-The default is to use :ref:`threshold_generators` = 0.99 for the generators, and :ref:`threshold_selectors` = 0.999 for the selectors.
+The default is to use :option:`determinants threshold_generators` = 0.99 for
+the generators, and :option:`determinants threshold_selectors` = 0.999 for the
+selectors.

 The computation of |EPT| using a truncated wave function is biased, so if an accurate estimate of the |FCI| energy is desired, it is preferable